 You can totally vary the cheeses – go with what floats your boat.
 For my first time, I didn’t want to press my luck, so I played it safe and went with cheddar and monterey jack.
 But you could use Italian, Three cheese, or Pepper Jack for an added kick!

 And friends, don’t even try to health-ify this dish.
 It’s meant to be buttery, cheesy, starchy, and pure comfort!

-In a large bowl, combine the cheese, cream of chicken soup, Greek yogurt, melted butter, and onions.
+In a large bowl, combine both cheeses, cream of chicken soup, Greek yogurt, 1/4 cup melted butter, and onions.
 Gently fold in the tater tots.
 Spread in the prepared pan.

 Sprinkle the crushed corn flakes on top of the mixture.
 Drizzle the 2 tablespoons of butter over the corn flakes.

 Bake for 55 minutes until the potatoes are cooked through and the top is golden and bubbly.